-1In the UK, for instance, the industry was separated into three generating firms, the National Grid company, and 12 regional distribution companies by the Electricity Act in 1989.
+&lt;sup>1In the UK, for instance, the industry was separated into three generating firms, the National Grid company, and 12 regional distribution companies by the Electricity Act in 1989.
 However, some regional distribution companies later re-integrated into generation (Newbery, 1999, 2005).
 Similarly, the Californian restructuring bill from 1996 forced regulated utilities to divest generation facilities (Borenstein, 2002).
 The European Union ruled in its Directive 2003/54/EC on 26 June 2003 that electricity generating firms must be functionally disintegrated.

 if competition is combined with vertical separation (vertical integration, respectively).
 The integrated monopoly yields an intermediate level of welfare.
-Our analysis thus supports the view that introducing competition into the electricity industry should be combined with vertical separation, even though investments in generating capacity will indeed be smaller than with vertical integration.
+Our analysis thus supports the view that introducing competition into the electricity industry should be combined with vertical separation, even though investments in generating capacity will be smaller than with vertical integration.

-The driving force behind this result is the risk of rent extraction that is associated with vertical integration: An integrated generator whose capacity is insufficient to serve own retail demand at pre-determined prices must buy electricity in the wholesale market.2 This drives up the wholesale price to a level at which the troubled generator must give up its rent.
-To avoid such rent extraction in the wholesale market, competing integrated generators not only make large capacity investments, but also set excessively high retail prices, thereby avoiding commitments to large retail sales.
+The driving force behind this result is the risk of rent extraction that is associated with vertical integration: An integrated generator whose capacity is insufficient to serve own retail demand must buy electricity in the wholesale market to honor its retail commitments.
+This drives up the wholesale price to a level at which the troubled generator must give up its rent.
+To avoid such rent extraction in the wholesale market, competing integrated generators not only make large capacity investments, but also set high retail prices, thereby avoiding commitments to large retail sales.
 The combination of high capacities and low retail demand gives rise to inefficient capacity utilization.
 Vertical separation eliminates the risk of rent extraction because vertically separated generators do not need to serve an uncertain retail demand at retail prices that they have committed to.
 As a result, both capacity investments and prices are lower, and welfare is higher, even though consumers are rationed in high-demand states when demand exceeds capacity.
 Intuitively, the result follows because, from a welfare perspective, it is better to reduce demand in high-demand states only (by rationing) than to reduce demand in all states (by higher prices).

 The risk of rent extraction emerges from the interplay of three ingredients of our analysis: (i) uncertain retail demand; (ii) retailers must commit to retail prices before the wholesale price is determined; and (iii) the wholesale price increases when demand exceeds capacity.
 In our view, these are natural ingredients of any model of the electricity industry that studies multiple vertical layers.
-It should be clear, though, that the risk of rent extraction is mitigated when there are more than two generators, in which case competition among generators may prevent the wholesale price from increasing even if one of the firms lacks sufficient capacity.
-However, if all generators must offer some of their capacity in order to satisfy aggregate demand, the risk of rent extraction persists.